Simplifying Radicals

 What is Simplifying Radicals in Math?

-Why is Simplifying Radicals important?
+What is the Simplifying Radicals formula?

 How Simplifying Radicals Connects to Other Ideas